ndiayesamba1996/restyled.io/Applying-Fixes-Locally.md

 ### Why is this useful?

-Restyled is unable to make sibling PRs from forks because we don't have access in the fork repository, and making a PR in the original repository that includes contributions and fixes (as we used to do) is insecure.
-Therefore, an open source project that primarily accepts contributes from forks cannot make have Restyled's fixes automatically applied.
-This features allows he following feature for open source projects:
+This features allows the following workflow for open source projects instead:

 - A contributor opens a PR
 - The Restyled PR status is Red, "differences found"